VR & AR Guide 7: Research & Development Tax Relief (for SMEs)

 From 1 April 2015, the tax relief on allowable R&D costs was increased to 230%.
 This means that for every £100 of qualifying costs, your company could reduce your taxable profits by a further £130 on top of the £100 you actually spent.

 Alternatively, you can choose to convert the losses into a repayable tax credit, which from 1 April 2015 is at a rate of 14.5%.
-This may be preferred as it offers an instant cash injection, whereas although carrying losses forward could obtain greater tax relief (at 20%), there is no guarantee the company will be profitable in the short term, and the cash may be more important.
+This may be preferred as it offers an instant cash injection, whereas although carrying losses forward could obtain greater tax relief (at 19%), there is no guarantee the company will be profitable in the short term, and the cash may be more important.
+However, in order to deter abuse of this scheme HMRC announced a restriction from April 2021 to the amount of tax credit a company can receive in one year.
+The cap is set at £20,000 plus three times the company’s total PAYE and NIC liability for the year.

 Want to learn more?